Autres guitares Other guitars

 Lundi 1er septembre 2025

-Rory joue ici sur une Supro de 1957.
+Rory joue ici sur une Supro de 1963.
 Cette Supro est un autre hommage aux guitaristes de blues américains qui ont captivé l'imagination de Rory.
 Selon le livre ''Palmtrees, Señoritas... and Rocket Ships!'', l'ouvrage de référence de Mark Makin sur les Nationals, les Supros et les marques de guitares associées, l'exemplaire de Rory semble être la deuxième itération de la Dual-Tone, apparue pour la première fois en 1954.
-Cette version mise à jour, qui a continué.
+C'est sur cette version mise à jour, qu'il a continué de jouer.

 Editeur : Document Records - Publié le 29 Décembre 2023 en langue anglaise uniquement - 421 pages - 2.54 kg (!) -Dimensions : 30.48 x 3.81 x 26.67 cm